Effective Residential and Commercial Cockroach Control in the Portland/Vancouver Area

-Cockroaches generally have a flat, oval shape with spiny legs and long antennae.
-Size may vary from about five-eighths of an inch to two inches long, depending upon the species as well as climate and environment factors.
-The male is usually light brown and boat-shaped, whereas the female is slightly darker with a broad and rounded posterior.
+Cockroaches generally have a flat, oval-shaped body with spiny legs and long antennae.
+Size may vary from about 5/8 of an inch to 2 inches long, depending upon the species as well as climate and environment factors.
+The male is usually light brown and boat-shaped, whereas the female is slightly darker in color with a broad and rounded posterior.
 The wings cover the entire abdomen of both genders except the abdominal tip in males.
-Nymphs resemble adults, but are smaller with undeveloped wings.
+Nymphs resemble adults, but they are smaller with undeveloped wings.
 They are also nearly black with a single light stripe running down about halfway of the middle of the back, separated by two black bands.
 Egg capsules are light tan and less than a quarter of an inch long.
-Adult German Cockroaches are the most common.
+Adult German cockroaches are the most common type of cockroach in the Portland and Vancouver areas.
 They are light tan to medium brown.
 The shield behind the head is marked by two dark stripes running lengthwise and separated by a lighter stripe.
 While they do have wings, they rarely take flight.

 - Insulated walls of stoves